karbonfm/karbonfm/README.md

 ## Contributing

 We welcome contributions from the community.
 That's what this is all about.

+Jump into the conversation at https://discourse.karbon.fm

 FileMaker files don't lend themselves well to Github since we can't do merges and pull requests.
 But we can still use Github for issues, comments, and planning.